kkangs0226/tp/docs/UserGuide.md

  These statistics can be seen in a panel on the left side of the window, as shown here:

 ![StatisticsUI1](images/StatsUI1.png)
+Figure X: Location of the statistics panel

 The statistics displayed correspond to the projects or tasks currently shown in the list, and will automatically change when the items in the list changes (such as when you find specific projects or sort the list of projects).

 ![StatisticsUI2](images/StatsUI2.png)
+Figure X: The order of the statistics entries matches the order in the display list.

 You do not need to use any additional commands to update or view the statistics.